The Best Way To Prepare For A Long Haul Flight

 Hydrate your nose with a nasal spray

 Get an excellent nasal spray at the airport.
-Saline or sea-water nasal sprays are the best for flying because they clean out your nose from dust, dirt and bacteria too.
+Saline or seawater nasal sprays are the best for flying because they also clean your nose from dust, dirt, and bacteria.

 Don’t forget eye-drops when you fly

-There is nothing worse than having dry and red eyes when you sit on the plane for long hours.
-Good eye-drops are one of the first things I pack into my cabin bag.
-At the airport, you can get all kind of eye-drops in a small bottle or individually wrapped.
+Nothing is worse than dry, red eyes when sitting on a plane for long hours.
+Good eyedrops are among the first things I pack into my cabin bag.
+You can get eyedrops at the airport in small bottles or individually wrapped.

 What food to eat on a plane

-There are many theories about what you should eat on a long flight and which foods you should avoid.
+There are many theories about what to eat on a long flight and which foods to avoid.
 In my many years of travelling, I have tried absolutely everything.
-Food on planes is notoriously not the healthiest, so eating no food at all would probably be the best thing to do to adjust to time zone crossing.
+Food on planes is notoriously not the healthiest, so eating no food at all would probably be the best way to adjust to time zone crossing.
 However, it is also quite a difficult thing to do for many.

 Nonetheless, there are many ways to prepare for time zone transitions.
 When it comes to food, here are my best tips: